The Raw Milk Renaissance

 Risk Assessment and Management Plan (RAMP)

 This concept is at the heart of RAWMI's mission.
 All farmers who go through the LISTING process with RAWMI prepare a RAMP plan for their farm.
 All the plans are different, taking into consideration the unique conditions of each farm, but the process of creating the RAMP plan is common to all.
 In October 2016, Mark McAfee (founder and CEO) presented a step-by-step webinar on how to write a RAMP plan, as well as the assessment process.
 This plan assures that, "from grass to glass", risks have been identified, explained and are continually managed, click here to learn more.
 Insurance carriers may even appreciate the risk management effort and allow renewal at lower rates.
 (Yes, this has happened for a few of the LISTED farmers.)
 Consumers can appreciate the added confidence, delicious flavour, long shelf-life, and the low risk profile of this kind of raw milk.
+It is also a standard that can be applied on any size dairy.

 Test results: world class super low-risk bacterial counts